jjiantong/FastPGM/docs/Functions/gadget.md

 ```

 ## bool FirstCompatibleSecond(DiscreteConfig \*first, DiscreteConfig \*second)
-A function that is used when multipling two factors. <br/>
+A function that is used when multiplying two factors. <br/>
 If elements in the first DiscreteConfig is compatible with the second DiscreteConfig, return true. <br/>

 Input: two `DiscreteConfig`s <br/>